Power Optimisation Ltd

 Types of Generating Units

-The software can model the operation of thermal, hydro-electric and renewable generating units and electricity contracts with other companies.
+Powerop can model the operation of thermal, hydro-electric and renewable generating units and electricity contracts with other companies.
 Thermal generating units can include coal-fired, oil-fired, gas-fired and nuclear-powered steam turbines, and combustion turbines burning distillate (which are often called gas turbines).
 Thermal units can also include dual-fired generating units, which can use one of two alternative fuel types.
-The software can model and optimise the use of mixtures of different fuels and/or gas contracts in the same generating unit or group of units.
+Powerop can model and optimize the use of mixtures of different fuels and/or gas contracts in the same generating unit or group of units.
 The hydro-electric units can include conventional hydro units and Pumped Storage units.
 Gas-fired units and hydro-electric units are treated as energy-limited plant.
-Energy storage units, such as Battery Energy Storage Systems (BESS) and pumped storage, can be modelled and their operation optimised.
+Energy storage units, such as Battery Energy Storage Systems (BESS) and pumped storage, can be modelled and their operation optimized.
 Upper or lower energy limits may also be applied to other types of generating units and may be used, for example, to represent limited fuel supplies or 'take or pay contracts'.
 Renewable generation, such as wind farms and solar power, can be modelled as pseudo-generating units with zero fuel costs and time-varying availabilities, which might represent the forecast total wind power or solar power in a particular region.

 System Constraints